shakoor7882/aws-security-operations/README.md

 ```

 At a minimum, set the `sns_email` variable to your test email.
 This will be used for a GuardDuty subscription and will require an approval after creation.

+The default `workload_type` is set to `ASG`, which will deploy the application workload in an Auto Scaling Group.

 Create the infrastructure: